Cactooz/MinecraftServer-DiscordBot/.github/ISSUE_TEMPLATE/code-help.md

 ---

-**Is your code related to a problem?
-Please describe.**
+**Is your code related to a problem?**
 A clear and concise description of what the problem is.

 **Describe the solution**
-A clear and concise description of how to use the code.
+A clear and concise description of how to use the code and what it will do.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative code solutions.